‘An accelerated cauldron of evolution’: Covid-19 patients with cancer, HIV, may play a role in emergence of variants

 There’s no indication that specific patients spread the variants to the larger community, but researchers speculate that some medical treatments, such as convalescent plasma and monoclonal antibodies, may play a role.
 In some, but not all, of the patient case reports made public, the number and variety of mutations increased after those therapies were administered, leading some researchers to speculate the virus was changing itself to evade them.

-On a clinical level, the cases have triggered intense debate about how to best manage immunocompromised patients with the coronavirus — whether additional testing or sequencing should be more routine, different isolation procedures considered, and alternate treatment protocols followed.
+On a clinical level, the cases have triggered intense debate about how to best manage immunocompromised patients with the coronavirus — whether additional testing or sequencing should be more routine, different isolation procedures considered and alternate treatment protocols followed.

 The discussion comes at a time when the United States is bracing for the B.1.1.7 variant to become dominant in coming weeks.
 Studies have confirmed its increased transmissibility, and there is also growing evidence it may cause more severe illness.
 The United Kingdom, where it was first identified, has remained largely shut down since December.
 On Feb.
 26, the Czech Republic declared a state of emergency as cases surged because of the variant, and Finland followed suit March 1.